nicolo-tellini/sppComp/README.md

 **SppComp: Saccharomyces species composition**

-An automated and flexible computational framework for a rapid glympse to the species composition of *Saccharomyces* yeasts from large datasets of paired-end illumina reads adtapt to deal different computational resourses.
+An automated modular computational framework for a rapid glympse to the species composition of *Saccharomyces* yeasts from large datasets of paired-end illumina reads adtapt to deal different computational resourses.

 ## Description